mozilla-services/docs/source/storage/apis-2.0.rst

 * The **application/whoisi** output format has been removed.

+* The **offset** parameter is now a server-generated value used to page through a set of results.
+Clients must not attempt to create their own values for this parameter.

 * The *X-If-Modified-Since* header has been added and can be used on all GET requests.

+* The *X-If-Unmodified-Since* header can be used on GET requests to collections and items.

 * The previously-undocumented *X-Weave-Quota-Remaining* header has been documented, after removing the "Weave" prefix.